 You can also mix-in things like chia seeds or fruit instead of chocolate chips- I love mixing in frozen blueberries or fresh cranberries!

 And If you’re looking for something like this that’s a little bit sweeter, you should definitely try my Healthy Brownie Bites!
 With just two extra ingredients, I transformed my sweet potato bites into a healthy, bite-sized chocolate dessert!

 Looking for more healthy snack ideas?
 Check out some of my favorites:

-These bites are a staple in my weekly food prep routine because they make a great healthy snack for my son.
+These bites are a staple in my weekly food prep routine because they make a great healthy snack for my kids.
 If you liked this post, you’ll love my ebook – The Ultimate Guide To Food Prep.
 It dives into even more detail about how to food prep, troubleshoots common problems and provides tons of tips to make it easier!
 (I’ve also got a Freezer Food Prep ebook if you need help with that!)

 Plus quick, healthy recipe ideas right to your inbox every week!